Program 2023 - 2024

 Photo Challenge: Summer Scavenger Hunt Results

-Oct 5 – Digital Photography with a vintage twist - using an alternative process to celebrate our tree friends By Nicola Woods
+Oct 5 – Digital Photography with a vintage twist - using an alternative process to celebrate our tree friends by Nicola Woods

 Nicola Woods is a fine art photographer who channels a love for trees and their flowers into shimmering images that resemble early forms of photography such as daguerreotypes.
 Inspired by the physical beauty and the symbolic meaning of trees she explores how they mark time and embody qualities of liberty, hope and grace.
 When Nicola spends time in nature, she is captivated by the way light shimmers through the tree canopy and how sunshine glows through a leaf.
 She brings these beautiful qualities of light into her work by layering her photographs over metal leaf.
 In her presentation Nicola will share examples of her work and the processes behind her unique technique.